CERVICAL DISC PROTRUSION

 What causes Cervical Disc Protrusion?

-Cervical disc protrusion can be caused by various factors.
+Cervical disc protrusion causes are numerous.
 For example, age-related degeneration of the spine, traumatic injuries, or underlying structural abnormalities.
 Degenerative changes such as disc degeneration, disc herniation, or osteoarthritis may cause cervical disc extrusion and Pain.

 What treatment options are available for Cervical Disc Protrusion?